 - Our school's Assessment Policy, available on our website, outlines the range of assessments regularly used throughout the school. - Evaluation of SEND support plans at least three times a year. - Tracking of pupil progress in terms of National Curriculum bands at least three times a year. - Progress of children with speech and language needs is assessed and reviewed regularly throughout the year using Speech Link or the Speech, Language and Communication Progression Tool from the Communication Trust.
-Our Link Speech and Language Therapists provide support to those children with EHCPs. - Progress of children with occupational therapy needs is assessed and reviewed regularly throughout the year by our Link OT, when appropriate. - Progress of children with social, emotional and mental needs is assessed and reviewed regularly throughout the year by teachers, our Emotional Literacy Support Assistant or our Nurture Practitioners.
+Our Link Speech and Language Therapists provide support to those children with EHCPs. - Progress of children with occupational therapy needs is assessed and reviewed regularly throughout the year by our Link OT, when appropriate. - Progress of children with social, emotional and mental needs is assessed and reviewed regularly throughout the year by teachers or our Emotional Literacy Support Assistant.
 The Boxall Scale, the Children's Happiness Scale or Strength and Difficulty Questionnaires may be used, as appropriate. - An Annual Review is held for children with EHCPs.
-Interim reviews can also be arranged throughout the year if deemed necessary - When children are assessed by the SENCo or external agencies, meetings take place with parents/carers and the class teacher to discuss findings and how best to address needs and meet targets. - When assessing children with SEND, consideration is given to recording needs e.g. reader, scribe, additional time or rests breaks may be necessary.
-Generally, whatever support is provided in the classroom is provided, as far as is permitted, during tests. - Initial concerns about a child's progress are recorded on a SENCo Referral Form, followed by discussion with the SENCo and parents.
-Advice may then be sought from external agencies or the child may be placed on intervention programmes, as deemed appropriate.
+Interim reviews can also be arranged throughout the year if deemed necessary - When children are assessed by the SENDCo or external agencies, meetings take place with parents/carers and the class teacher to discuss findings and how best to address needs and meet targets. - When assessing children with SEND, consideration is given to recording needs e.g. reader, scribe, additional time or rests breaks may be necessary.
+Generally, whatever support is provided in the classroom is provided, as far as is permitted, during tests. - Initial concerns about a child's progress are recorded on a SENDCo Referral Form, followed by discussion with the SENDCo and parents.
+Advice may then be sought from external agencies or the child may be placed on intervention programmes, as deemed appropriate. - Access arrangements are considered for formal exams e.g. SATS and the Secondary Transfer Test.